jose-hirmas/mdefportafolio/docs/seminars/04-Living with your Own Ideas.md

 The first thing after deciding to do a chair was thinking about materials and the type of chair, but before that I decided that the chair was not for me, but for someone special.
 This chair would be for my just borned goddaughter that is in Chile.
 This was a point of inflection for the design process, putting a meaningfull objective for the challenge.

 I relate this to emotional design and how things provoke emotions on humanbeings.
-So "simplicity", "cozy" were some concepts for the design, and the main material would be wood.
+"Simplicity" and"cozy" were some concepts for the design, and the main material would be wood.

 I present you a design drawing of "Silla Lourdes":
 ![](../images/week5/dibujosilla.jpg)